 The Crescent was the centrepiece of the Fifth Duke of Devonshire’s plans to establish a fashionable Georgian spa town in Buxton.
 The grade 1 listed building is one of the most architecturally significant buildings in the country.
 The redevelopment and restoration will secure a major investment of circa £50 million in Buxton and put the town back on the national and international map as England’s leading spa town.
 The project will create in excess of 140 permanent jobs, 350 construction related jobs and many more permanent jobs indirectly through new spa-related businesses resulting in a boost the local economy by over £4.5 million.
 The Crescent and Thermal Spa Experience and development of the Pump Room will also provide new indoor attraction for residents, visitors, groups and schools.

-Plans for the Crescent include a 80-bedroom 5* spa hotel occupying the majority of the Crescent and which will incorporate the magnificent Assembly Rooms and a thermal natural mineral water spa in the Natural Baths.
+Plans for the Crescent include a 81-bedroom luxury spa hotel occupying the majority of the Crescent and which will incorporate the magnificent Assembly Rooms and a thermal natural mineral water spa in the Natural Baths.
 The project will also feature 6 retail units in the front ground floor.

 The project is estimated to cost over £46 million.
 Buxton Crescent & Thermal Spa Co Ltd will fund just under £18 million with the rest coming from the public sector.
 Crucial to the success of the scheme is a £23.8 million grant from the Heritage Lottery Fund together with a £2 million grant from the D2N2 Local Enterprise Partnership and £0.5 million from Historic England.
 High Peak Borough Council and Derbyshire County Council are each contributing £1 million each.

-VINCI Construction UK started work early in 2016 and it is anticipated that the Hotel and Spa and Pump Room will open in 2019.
+VINCI Construction UK started work early in 2016 and it is anticipated that the Hotel and Spa will open in the early part of 2020.